-When our planned trip to Walt Disney World Resort got cancelled due to COVID-19 and border closures between Canada and the U.S., we decided to explore some of the attractions in our province of residence, Manitoba.
+When our planned trip to Walt Disney World Resort got cancelled in 2020 due to COVID-19 and border closures between Canada and the U.S., we decided to explore some of the attractions in our province of residence, Manitoba.

 Central to Canada, Manitoba is actually blessed with a lot of scenic spots and parks, and many of them are within a few hours’ drive from Winnipeg.